AnyLog-co/xompass-pi-webapi-browser/README.md

 * Bring important logs to the frontend (replace console.logs on backend by wsockets.log to send the logs to the webpage and improve debugging)

 ## Branches
-* [master](https://github.com/AnyLog-co/xompass-pi-webapi-browser) - The `master` branch uses API calls to communicate with the PI Web
+* [master](https://github.com/AnyLog-co/xompass-pi-webapi-browser) - The `master` branch uses API calls to communicate with the PI Web via [AnyLog Network](https://github.com/AnyLog-co/AnyLog-Network)
-* [anylog-live](https://github.com/AnyLog-co/xompass-pi-webapi-browser/tree/anylog-live) - The `anylog-live` branch is currently used for productio, stroing data in PI as JSON objects to be sent into AnyLog
+* [anylog-live](https://github.com/AnyLog-co/xompass-pi-webapi-browser/tree/anylog-live) - The `anylog-live` branch is currently used for production, storing data in PI as JSON objects to be sent into [AnyLog](https://github.com/AnyLog-co/AnyLog-Network)